qamber-apacx/Drift-Guardian/data/kyc_apac_demo/README.md

 # APAC KYC headline demo

+> **Synthetic benchmark note:** This APAC KYC demo is a synthetic benchmark created for the DriftGuardian submission.
+The `risk_score >= 85` threshold is not claimed to be a real regulatory threshold.
+It simulates an internally approved regional calibration under a risk-based approach, so the demo can test whether DriftGuardian distinguishes authorised regional variation from unauthorised SOP drift.

 A single, high-impact case showing DriftGuardian catching four combined critical drifts in one AI-generated SOP.